vivid-inc/ash-ra-template/DEVELOP.md

 # Bookkeeping

-## Technology choices
-Leiningen is the primary build tool.

-## Minimum supported versions
-Note: All supported versions (resulting from these facts) are recorded in [assets/vivid-art-facts.edn](assets/vivid-art-facts.edn); a file that controls testing.

-Clojure:
+This section records platform-related technological decisions.

+**Clojure**:
-- Lower-bound of Clojure 1.9.0 for [spec](https://clojure.org/guides/spec)
+- Lower-bound of Clojure 1.9.0 for [spec](https://clojure.org/guides/spec).
 - Lower-bound of Clojure 1.10.0, farolero's minimum supported version.

-Java:
+**Java**:
 - Lower-bound of Java 8, because it strikes a good balance between wide adoption and long-term stability.

-Leiningen:
+- Java LTS releases, as these represent a somewhat stable target with wide adoption.

+**Leiningen** is the primary build tool.
 - Lower-bound of Leiningen 2.9.8.
 This is the most recent version of Leiningen provided by CircleCI at the time of this writing.

+_Note_: All supported versions (resulting from these facts) are recorded in [assets/vivid-art-facts.edn](assets/vivid-art-facts.edn), used to generate project files, control testing, etc.